Ragusa Sicily, Italy Travel Guide

 The bus ride down into Ragusa Ibla has scenic views.
 Walking downhill from Ragusa Superiore to Ibla is a scenic descent; consider taking the bus back uphill.

 Necessitates a valid license, IDP, credit card.
-You must BE 21.
-Major international companies at airports.
+You are required to BE 21.
+Large global companies at airports.

 You can get it in some coastal towns.
 Needs a valid motorcycle license.
-Local traffic confidence is prudent.
+Area traffic confidence is prudent.

 No city-wide program.
 Local shops or accommodations may offer rentals, especially e-bikes for hills.

 Roads in Sicily vary.
-Main highways are good; secondary roads can be narrow/winding.
+Major highways are good; secondary streets can be narrow/winding.

-Driving laws and parking regulations are important for self-drivers in Ragusa.
+Driving laws and car parking regulations are important for self-drivers in Ragusa.

-Many historic centers in Italian cities, including parts of Ragusa Ibla, feature ZTLs.
+Many historic centers at Italian cities, including parts of Ragusa Ibla, feature ZTLs.

 Access to these zones is restricted to authorized vehicles.
 Fines for unauthorized entry are significant.